richardcrng/conspiracy-rtdb/README.md

 But don't let on.
 If the innocent realises everybody else is acting strangely, the game will be up.

 Hopefully your teammates don't let on, either - it only takes one to give it away...

+**You win if and only if the sole innocent does not identify the existence of the conspiracy.**

 ## FAQs
 ### Isn't part of the fun playing with your friends in person?